 Our world has gone digital, but there are so many analog life skills that our kids still NEED!

 It’s no secret that life has changed in the past 25 years.
 When I was in high school, we didn’t have internet either at home or at school.
 No one owned a cell phone, except for wealthy business types who had a big brick “car phone.”
 If you wanted to communicate with someone, you either made a phone call or wrote a letter.
-Long distance calls were made sparingly, as they quickly racked up extra charges.
+Long distance calls were made sparingly, as they quickly racked up extra charges on your phone bill.
 What a contrast from today’s connected world!

 My husband and I were talking the other day about simple, old-fashioned skills that kids need to know.
 We may not need to send letters anymore in order to communicate, but you sure can’t save a meaningful text the way you can a card or a letter!
 Do kids today know how to write a letter?
 Or a quality thank you note?
 Kids may be able to chat with friends all over the country via texting or social media, but do they know how to be a friend to the elderly lady next door?
 Do they know how to take a message if someone calls and they need to answer mom or dad’s phone?